mrismanaziz/Reforestation/README.md

-## Why did Sweden start painting barcodes on the sides of their battleships?
-So they could Scandinavian.
+## What did Romans use to cut pizza before the rolling cutter was invented?
+Lil Caesars